kadykovev/difference-calculator/README.md

 PHP >= 8

 ## Description
-Difference Calculator is a program that determines the difference between two data structures.
+Difference Calculator is a program that determines the difference between two data structures. </br>
-Supported formats are json and yaml;
+Supported formats are json and yaml. </br>
-Output formats: stylish, plain and json.
+Output formats: stylish, plain and json. </br>

 ## Installation
 Clone the project: </br>